emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-6-15-Managing A Data Science Team.md

   - data science
 ---

 In this post, I will share my data science manager experience.
+My team's objective was to develop and execute analytical models to support operational and strategic decisions.
+Since time window for decisions were pretty tight, we followed guiding principles for on time delivery.

 ![_config.yml]({{ site.baseurl }}/images//Managing A Data Science Team/management.png)